RaymondJiangkw/screeps-Lucy/readme.md

 - Automatic Plan
     - Unit-based, which allows for flexibility.
     - Run at every tick for some cases, while employing caching to speed up.
+    - Use minCut written by @saruss to construct ramparts to protect important units.
 - Automatic Claim
     - Triggered whenever `GCL` is upgraded.
     - Filter out rooms unfit for the `Automatic Plan` pattern.